Remarks by U.S. Senator Charles E. Schumer

 But opponents of Comprehensive Immigration Reform continue to repeat the same old argument that no conversation regarding immigration reform should even begin until we show that we are serious about securing the border.

 Well, to those people, I say the time has come to end the divisive rhetoric about our border.
-It is time for those who reflexively parrot the “border first” mantra to re-engage in the long-promised, yet long-delayed, conversation regarding reforming our nation’s broken immigration system.
+It is time for those who reflexively parrot the border first mantra to re-engage in the long-promised, yet long-delayed, conversation regarding reforming our nation’s broken immigration system.

 All that is needed now is to give the border patrol the additional infrastructure, technology, and personnel necessary to ensure that it is impossible to unlawfully cross the border without being detected and apprehended.